-(Health care professionals: see National POLST Form Guide for professionals.)
+National POLST Form Guide for Patients

-You may read the guide (above) or watch videos (below) to learn more about the decisions in each of the sections of the POLST form.
+You may view the guide (above) or videos (below) to learn more about the decisions in each of the sections of the POLST form.
 Hopefully this information will help you understand some of the important concepts.
 Your health care provider should have a talk with you about what treatments may be appropriate for you before completing your POLST form (see Advance Care Planning).